focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Existing open file dialog:
+    + Review and cleanup code
+    + Implement fuzzy searching with letter highlighting etc
+    + Put the open editors at the top
+    + Take into account how many times a buffer was opened
 + Ctrl + 1/2 when opening files to specify the preferred side
 + Add a timeout on dragging after double clicks (to avoid being too sensitive)
 + Fix a bug with not colorising text loaded externally